Geoffrey Howe's resignation speech: Speech

-After largely successful attempts by 10 Downing Street to claim that there were differences only in style, rather than substance, in Howe's disagreement with Thatcher on Europe, Howe chose to send a powerful message of dissent, making his resignation speech in the House Commons the following day on 13 November.
+Following largely successful attempts by 10 Downing Street to claim that there were differences only in style, rather than substance, in Howe's disagreement with Thatcher on Europe, Howe chose to send a powerful message of dissent, making his resignation speech in the House of Commons the following day on 13 November.
 In his speech, he attacked Thatcher for running increasingly serious risks for the country's future and criticised her for undermining the policies on EMU proposed by her chancellor and governor of the Bank of England.
 Howe responded to her recent cricketing metaphor by employing one written by his wife Elspeth, an avid cricket fan herself, after watching Thatcher on the news the night before.
 Explaining how, in his opinion, her approach made it hard for British ministers to negotiate for Britain's interests in Europe, he declared:

 It is rather like sending your opening batsmen to the crease only for them to find, the moment the first balls are bowled, that their bats have been broken before the game by the team captain.

 He ended his speech with an appeal to cabinet colleagues: "The time has come for others to consider their own response to the tragic conflict of loyalties, with which I have myself wrestled for perhaps too long."